flame-engine/flame/doc/flame/rendering/text_rendering.md

 #### SpriteFontRenderer

-The other renderer option provided out of the box is `SpriteFontRenderer`, which allows you to provide a `SpriteFont` based off of a spritesheet.
+The other renderer option provided out of the box is `SpriteFontRenderer`, which allows you to provide a `SpriteFont` based off of a sprite sheet.
 TODO

 #### DebugTextRenderer